 “The people of the city are furious at the university,” says liberal Mayor Festge, perhaps regretting his symbolic vote against the Kopp measure a week earlier.
 The Common Council certainly is furious, unanimously adopting resolutions demanding the university discipline students and reimburse the city $2,717 for special police services.

 Reflecting the growing political threat from the legislature, the State Assembly jumps in, voting 86–9 for its own harshly worded resolution condemning both students and the administration.

 And at least one powerful regent wants the administration to discipline Professor Uhr.
 “We may not have the legal right to discipline,” says Regent Dr. James Nellen, team physician for the Green Bay Packers, “we have the moral right” to do so.
 “A completely shocking concept,” replies Regent Arthur DeBardeleben.

-Festge says police will “crack [students’] heads together” if necessary, to restore order and again demands the university discipline the students arrested.
+Festge again demands the university discipline the students arrested, and says police will “crack their heads together” if necessary to restore order.
 Fleming, who’s already announced he’s leaving to become president of the University of Michigan, says he will neither discipline students for non-academic offenses nor crack their heads.

 A week later, the council votes to retain the bus lane and implement the commission’s safety recommendations.
-In June—seven months after the wrong-way bus lane opened— the city installs traffic lights at Charter and Brooks Streets.
+In June—seven months after the wrong-way bus lane opened, more than three months after Donna Schueler lost her leg— the city finally installs traffic lights at Charter and Brooks Streets.

 The wrong-way bus lane continues until 1985, when it is converted to … a wrong-way bike lane, as it remains to this day.